watusiyaaa/v-bot/README.md

 Use the following commands to get started:

-Terminal: This bot is using Node.js, so download the following dependencies:
+Terminal: This bot is using Node.js (Download this first ofc), so download the following dependencies:
 - discord.js (VERY IMPORTANT obviously)
 - nodemon
 - dotenv

-You can then run this bot by using 'npm run serve' (you can change the word "serve" with another word)
+#### For running the bot
+- `(Windows)` You must have Git Installed in your PC.
+Then set your default shell into *Git Bash*.
+In case you're using VSC, open a new Terminal first > go to the dropdown button next to the `+` icon > **Select Default Profile** > then choose Git Bash.
+- I made a `.sh` file so that instead of typing `npm run serve` you will just type **./start.sh** instead
+- But make sure that the .sh file is executable first, just type `chmod +x start.sh`

+---

-### Main Function - Verification Protocol
+## Main Function - Verification Protocol

 Its main function is to give user a role letting them access the whole server with just a reaction (you can add as many emojis as you want).
 You can use this for verification purposes.